 Keep Business Records

 Independent contractors do not benefit from the services they would receive as employees of a company.
 One of these services is record keeping.
 An excellent independent contractor stakes out a solid business plan from the start.
-This business plan should include a way to handle record keeping.
-Whether you choose accounting software or retain an accountant, record keeping can separate the successful from the unsuccessful.

 If you have decided to become an independent contractor, the earlier you get started on these five steps, the better.
-Exceptional skills and client-services will only carry an independent contractor so far.
+Exceptional skills and client services will only carry an independent contractor so far.
 To be truly successful, you need the right name, the correct structure, and proper bookkeeping.

 To get started, check out our contract maker.
 You can use it to create an independent contractor agreement in minutes!